aadishjoshi/GeetaRahasya/05 Open source instructions/README.md

-﻿# GeetaRahasya / Open source Instructions
+﻿# GitaRahasya / Open source Instructions
-Shrimadh Bhagvad Geeta Knowledge Base consisting facts, objects and relations
+Shrimadh Bhagvad Gita Knowledge Base consisting facts, objects and relations

 1) Clone this repository and create your branch using git checkout -b YOUR_BRANCH_NAME